TudbuT/qft/README.md

 rarely something you'd want to do - and if so, use something like croc or the magic wormhole, which aren't purely true P2P.
 - "Croc is P2P as well, why does this exist?" - Croc is not Peer-to-Peer.
 Croc uses a relay server to exchange data between the two clients.
-This is Client-to-Server-to-Client, which is *not* really Peer-to-Peer.
+That is Client-to-Server-to-Client, which is *not* really Peer-to-Peer.
 Peer-to-Peer means two clients sending their data directly to eachother, without a server.
 "Peers make a portion of their resources, such as processing power, disk storage or network bandwidth, directly available to other network participants, without the need for central